JustAnotherModder/JAM_SafeCracker/README.md

 # JAM_SafeCracker
 - A safe cracker script.
-Used with https://github.com/JustAnotherModder/JAM_Drugs
+- This is being used with another mod, so you're going to have to edit a few things to get it working.
+Namely the end minigame and rewards functions.
 - No support.
 Don't post an issue.

 ![alt text](https://i.imgur.com/2FvhMqS.jpg)